 Hands-on Research

 Through the Schapiro Undergraduate Research Fellowship (SURF), engineering majors can work directly with a faculty mentor to start solving the world’s problems today.
-Mary O’Sullivan ’23’s recent research sought to improve desalination systems.
-She presented her project at the Women in Physical Sciences Conference at the University of Nebraska in October 2021.
+Xander Birchfield ’25’s recent research sought to create a cost-effective 3D-printed ukulele, using nylon for its musical quality.
+Birchfield is focused on enhancing the instrument’s design, particularly strengthening the neck.

 High-Impact Internships